MedAI Dialog Corpus (MEDIC): Zero-Shot Classification of Doctor and AI Responses in Health Consultations: Introduction

 The contributions of this paper are summarized as follows:

-\begin{itemize} \item A dataset comprising responses from doctors and AI to patient inquiries. \item We offer insights on patterns, distribution, and relationships in the data for researchers/analysts. \item We explore pre-trained models for zero-shot classification to identify AI-generated and human-generated responses to patient questions. \item We analyzed the dataset as binary and multi-class tasks for human-AI text classification. \end{itemize}
+\begin{itemize} \item A dataset comprising responses from Doctors and AI to patient inquiries. \item We offer insights into patterns, distribution, and relationships in data for researchers. \item We explore pre-trained models for zero-shot classification to identify AI-generated and human-generated responses to patient questions. \item We analyzed the dataset as binary and multiclass tasks for human-AI text classification. \end{itemize}

 This study consists of three subtasks that aim to distinguish between doctor-generated healthcare consultations and AI-generated ones.

 \begin{itemize} \item First subtask - This centered on distinguishing between ChatGPT-generated text and the responses provided by doctors. \item Second subtask - This involved differentiating between the rephrased text from the doctors' response and the actual responses provided by the doctors. \item Third subtask: This involved combining doctor responses, ChatGPT-generated responses, and rephrased responses and detecting each in a multi-class analysis. \end{itemize}